hftf/roirpt/jeff-phrasing/README2.md

 ### Pictographic key layout

-There are two types of phrase: phrases without a relativizer (just a subject), and phrases with a relativizer (and a subject).
+There are two types of phrase: phrases without a relativizer, and phrases with a relativizer.
 In Jeff phrasing, these are called “full form” and “simple form” respectively.

 Each region of the keyboard controls a different feature of the phrase.